leo770/Tensorflow-Object-Detection-Project/README.md

 # Tensorflow-Object-Detection-Project
 # Garbage classification (recyclable, other, kitchen waste, hazardous waste)

+The repository includes:

+The whole projects form Google TensorFlow Object Detection

+Source code of Garbage classification built on TensorFlow Detection Project.

+Training code for ssd_mobilenet_v1

+Pre-trained weights for faster_rcnn_inception_v2 and ssd_mobilenet_v1

+the detection code are in the detect.py (One by one photo identification) and test.py (real time detection).

+Example of training on your own dataset

 1. This portfolio test runs on Windows 10Pro for Workstations (19045.2193), IDE is Pycharm, and a dataset uses ssd_mobilenet_v1_coco and faster_rcnn_inception_v2 for training.
 Finally select faster_rcnn_inception_v2 as the recognition model
 2. Python environment collocation (using Python 3.6.5, TensorFlow 1.14.0 CPU Version)
 <div align=center>